 Plus, invoice factoring works fast.
 You’ll typically receive approval in a few business days.
 Better yet, there’s no debt to repay, and you have unlimited funding potential.

-As long as you have invoices, you have the opportunity to convert them into cash.
+As long as you have invoices, you have the opportunity to convert them into cash and help finance your small business.
 Even startups are eligible for factoring.

 Traditional bank loan